A Beginner’s Guide for Microsoft ToDo

 The first thing many notice about the layout of Microsoft ToDo is the simplicity of the design.
-The task adding feature is centrally located with a menu to the right that offers a search feature, and both day and task list views.
+The task adding feature is centrally located with a menu to the right and offers a search feature and both day and task list views.

-To add a task click on the ‘+” symbol and you will enter a typing window.
-Once the task is created it can be ticked off.
-This will strike the task through, showing it as complete.
+To add a task here, click on the ‘+” symbol and you will enter a typing window.
+Once the task is created, it can then be ticked off.
+This will strike the task through and show it as complete.
 Right-clicking on the task will bring up a series of options allowing you to delete the task, mark it as undone and copy or move the task

 If you are processing a large number of tasks in your to-do lists, keyboard shortcuts can help you streamline the input and give you a better user experience of the task manager.
 Here they are: